 In addition, the Trustee shall be entitled to a transaction fee for each transaction conducted pursuant to the Trust Deed.
 Such fees and charges shall accrue daily and be calculated on the last Business Day in each period of one month and shall be payable on the ninetieth day after receipt of a correct invoice.
 The Trustee and Administrator shall also be entitled to be reimbursed out of the assets of the Trust for all reasonable out-of-pocket expenses incurred by them in the performance of their duties.
-The fees of any sub-custodian shall be discharged out of the assets of the Trust.
+The fees of any sub-custodian shall be discharged by the Trustee out of its own fee.
 The Investment Manager may, in its sole discretion, discharge all or part of any fees or expenses that may become due to the Trustee and/or the Administrator.